jazzband/wagtailmenus/docs/source/advanced_topics/custom_menu_classes.rst

                 related_name=app_settings.MAIN_MENU_ITEMS_RELATED_NAME,
             )

-2. Create migtations for the new models by running:
+2. Create migrations for the new models by running:

     .. code-block:: console